NoDivide/astrum/README.md

 It is important to mount the local volumes to `/data` as is the base working dir.

+You can use Docker also to run the generated applications, using a webserver like nginx:

+`docker run -d -v /path-to-your-application/public/pattern-library:/usr/share/nginx/html:ro -p 8080:80 nginx:latest`

+Then you can access it on: `http://localhost:8080`

 <a href=“#contributing”></a>
 ## Contributing